The G (film): Release

 The film premiered at the Tallinn Black Nights Film Festival on November 11, 2023.

 The UK premiere took place at the 2024 Glasgow Film Festival, and the film was released in theatres in the UK/Ireland on June 21, 2024.
 The G also premiered at the 2024 Munich Film Festival and had festival premieres in Italy, France, Spain and Brazil.
 The G had its North American premiere at the 28th Fantasia International Film Festival on July 26, 2024.

-In January 2025, the film had its network premiere in the UK/Ireland on Channel4/Film4.
+In January 2025, the film had its network premiere in the UK/Ireland on Channel4/Film4, and was released on streaming in Canada on Crave after its theatrical premiere there.
+In June 2025, the film had its US theatrical premiere.

 Reception

 Wendy Ide for Screen Daily praised Dickey's performance and called the film "a blistering winter noir..."
 Variety called The G "a gender flipping tale of violent revenge...an original and entertaining thriller."
 The Hollywood News called it "A deeply absorbing film from filmmaker Karl R. Hearne, it reminded me of early Coens... with brilliantly written characters and an outstanding central performance from Dale Dickey... the kick ass anti-hero.
 Seek it out."

 Amber Wilkinson gave the film four stars in Eye For Film, praising Dickey's performance and Hearne's direction.
 Mike Davies, another reviewer, said, "In a different reality, this would be a major release rather than being hidden away on just a few screens, so all the more reason to seek out writer-director Karl R Hearne’s grippingly compelling thriller".

+Variety featured The G on its "Best Overlooked films of 2025", with critic Matthew Chernov describing the film as "a pitch-black crime gem..."